-As an example of how appearance can impact health, they point to the modern-day English Bulldog, which suffers from a number of serious health problems due to the structure of its head, face, and body.
+As an example of how appearance can impact health, they point to the modern-day English Bulldog.
+It suffers from a number of serious health problems due to the structure of its head, face, and body.

 Bulldogs and other flat nosed breeds can suffer from a chronic condition called brachycephalic obstructive airway syndrome because of the way their heads, muzzles, and throats are shaped.

-The skeletal structure of the Bulldog and other breeds with similar conformation (such as short legs and screw tails) can lead to several painful skeletal disorders, including
+The skeletal structure of the Bulldog and other breeds with similar conformation (such as short legs and screw tails) can lead to several painful skeletal disorders.
+This includes:

 - hip dysplasia and